 Stable Isotopes in Precipitation sampling is executed at 37 of NEON's 47 terrestrial sites and 7 of the 34 aquatic sites.
 These sites were selected to sample for Stable Isotopes in Precipitation in conjunction with Wet Deposition Chemical Analysis sampling.
-Sites for automated wet deposition sampling were selected based on the spatial distribution of the concentration of three chemical containinants of interest: nitrate, ammonium, and sulfate.
+Sites for automated wet deposition sampling were selected based on the spatial distribution of the concentration of three chemical contaiminants of interest: ni-trate, ammonium, and sulfate.
 These areas of interest were identified using data from the National Atmospheric Deposition Program's National Trends Network.
 Areas of high and low deposition are distributed across the US (see figure 1), so the 43 instrumented sites selected for sample collection are meant to capture the full range of variability for these species.
 Sample collector.
-Collectors at a single point location at each site, in a double-chimney temperature controlled automated collector.
 Collectors are located at the top of terrestrial towers above the canopy or on the ground in a clearing at aquatic sites to prevent throughfall collection.